Rational dilation for operators associated with spectral interpolation and distinguished varieties: Introduction

-for every polynomial $p$ in one complex variable. \end{thm} Sz.-Nagy's dilation theorem removed much of the mystery of one variable operator theory by expressing an abstract object like an arbitrary contraction as a compression of a more well known object, a unitary.
-Since every operator is nothing but a scalar time a contraction, Sz.-Nagy's result provided a subtle way of modelling an operator in terms of a normal operator or more precisely a scalar time a unitary.\\
+for all $r\in Rat(\ov{\D})$, where $Rat(\ov{\D})$ is the algebra of rational functions $r(z)$ with poles off $\ov{\D}$. \end{thm} Moreover, such a unitary dilation is called \textit{minimal} if $ \widetilde{\HS}=\ov{span} \{ r(T): r\in Rat(\ov{\D}) \}. $ The theory of Sz.-Nagy and Foias \cite{nagy} tells us that any two minimal unitary dilations of a contraction are unitarily equivalent which is why often it is referred to as the minimal unitary dilation.
+Note that an operator is a contraction if and only if $\ov{\D}$ is a spectral set for it and a unitary is a normal operator having the boundary $\T$ as a spectral set.
+Since every operator is nothing but a scalar time a contraction, Sz.-Nagy's result provides a subtle way of modelling an operator in terms of a normal operator or more precisely a scalar time a unitary.

-Sz-Nagy dilation theorem even holds for all rational functions with poles off $\overline{\mathbb D}$, which actually establishes the success of rational dilation on the closed disk.
-By von Neumann's theorem, a contraction is an operator that lives inside $\overline{\mathbb D}$ and Sz.-Nagy's theorem provides a normal dilation that lives in the boundary of $\overline{\mathbb D}$.
-In higher dimensions, in the context of rational dilation, the role of bounary is replaced by a more refined distinguished boundary.
-The success of rational dilation on the closed disk prompted a number of mathematicians to ask the same question for an arbitrary compact subset of $\mathbb C^d$, that is, for a commuting tuple of operators $(T_1,\dots,T_d)$ acting on a Hilbert space $\mathcal H$ for which a given compact subset $K$ of $\mathbb C^d$ is a spectral set whether or not we can find out a commuting normal tuple $(N_1,\dots,N_d)$ acting on a bigger Hilbert space $\mathcal K \supseteq \mathcal H$ and having the distinguished boundary $bK$ as a spectral set such that